 Himalayan Development Initiative (HDI) is a non-government organization committed to the development of Upper Dolpo.
 Established in 2019, We are an initiative primarily working in the education sector.
-We aspire to provide quality education and health services for people of Himalayan Region in Nepal.
+We aspire to provide quality education and health services for the people of the Himalayan region in Nepal.
 Currently, we are supporting Shree Yanjer Gumba Basic School and Triptak Basic School in the following ways:

 - Providing quality education to the children via recruitment of qualified teachers

-- Supplying and supporting education materials for overall development of the children
+- Supplying and supporting educational materials for the overall development of the children

 - School management and infrastructure development

 - Working together with parents on sustainable solutions for school and village

 Nyisal village is a small village located in Shey Phoksundo Rural Municipality ward no.1 in Dolpa District at the altitude of 3860m high from the sea level in the historic Tibetan region of Dolpa.
 It is a small village with about 40 households only.
 Kham (a dialect of the Tibetan language) is the mother tongue.
 Nepali is the second language and is used very little.
 The old famous monastery, Shree Yanjeer Gumba, lies in Nyisal village.
 It is considered one of the oldest monasteries in the world.
 There is another historical monastery “Margom Gumba” situated in the hill rocks, west-south part of the village.
 Karnali river is flowing beside the village.
 The neighboring villages of Nyisal are Luhri (west) and Mushi (east).
 From Nyisal, Lhuri village is about one hour walk and consists of about 25 households while Mushi village is about three hours walk and consists of about 15 households.